 If you have a small number of birds a large dog house will work.
 It will need to be well-ventilated, ducks create lots of moisture when they breathe so airflow is important.

 Cover any ventilation holes with hardware cloth to keep out unwanted critters.
 Ducks also don’t perch so you don’t need a roost like you would with chickens.
 They also can’t climb so keep your shelter low to the ground.

 Ducks aren’t super particular about where they lay their eggs, a 16″ box will work perfectly.

 Because ducks are so hardy, they don’t need a heat source in their barn.
 It can be insolated but doesn’t have to be.
 We found that using a light in the winter helps to keep up egg production.
 You can use either straw or wood shavings in the barn and run.

 - Food Adult ducks can be fed regular layer feed or sometimes feed stores carry a special feed for them.
 Full-grown ducks eat about 4-6 ounces of food a day (more in the winter).
 Use a wide bowl that isn’t easily tipped to feed them.
 Wet food should be discarded.

 Ducks will also eat all kinds of scraps and greens, ours love sardines.
 They also love to forage and look for bugs, but they aren’t as hard on your yard.
 They will also need access to GRIT.

 Water bowls should be cleaned regularly and sanitized.
 We use two 5 gallon water bowls for ours.
-If you want to add a pool to their pen a kids wadding pool is easy to clean and would work great.
+If you want to add a pool to their pen kids wading pool is easy to clean and would work great.

 Snag your free copy of our book Back To Our Roots filled with tips, advice, on gardening and raising animals and wholesome recipes HERE.